ShprAlex/SproutLife/README.md

 - **Organisms want to be small** - It turns out that the basic implementation creates organisms that want to be smaller.
 Organisms start big and clumsy, and figure out a way to get small and efficient.
 As they get smaller, organisms are able to reproduce more quickly and increase their population within the grid.

 - **Bigger can be better** - A bigger size does have advantages.
-An organism needs to compete as well as reproduce, and a greater size allows it to put more energy into collisions disruptive to its neighbors.
+An organism needs to compete for space as well as reproduce, and a greater size allows it to put more energy into collisions disruptive to its neighbors.

 The direction towards smallness is not straight forward, and we can still learn a lot from how new abilities are introduced and propagate through the population.
 Overall though, the trend is to be simple, and simple is boring.
 Simple is also a fixed boundary beyond which progress isn't possible.